rudidude86/gura-lang.github.io/features/Flow-Control.md

         println('x is equal to zero')
     }

-Although appearance is very similar with that of other languages, there's a big problem.
+Although appearance is very similar with that of other languages, there's a big difference.
 In Gura, `if` is NOT a statement but a function, which means that `if` has a return value.

 Consider the following code: